LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 we call `removePunctuationTokenizer.tokenize(bookText)`.

 However, we are not done!
 We only care about the characters of the book, not all the other words of the text.
-So in this case, we need a custom regex to focus on the characters.
+So in this case, we need a custom regex to focus on the characters names.
 That is what `get_regex_for_all_characters()` does, as it will go to the text file with all the names and create this regex.
-With that, we configure another tokenizer, but this time we look as the book text with removed punctuation.
+With that, we configure another tokenizer called `getCharacterNamesTokenizer`.
 With that, `getCharacterNamesTokenizer.tokenize(...)` will return a tokenized set with all the names of the characters we want.